Order a new collar and leash, an "Udder tug", or a "rescue ribbon" for your car -

 We are currently housing over 40 dogs and puppies, all of whom need regular medical care, grooming and of course daily care. (feeding, laundry, bathing etc) The vet bills alone can reach in the 10's of thousands of dollars every year.
 We simply can't do it alone.
 Will you help us?

-We will contact YOU once we receive and approve your application.
 Please remember, applications are not automatically, nor always approved.
 What is best for the dog, determines whether an application is approved or not.

 PLEASE READ the section "Adoption Application Approvals" below before calling.
 Thank you for your understanding.

 If interested in adopting, please fill out and send an application first.
 If you have any questions, we prefer email inquiries.
 Everything we know about a dog is listed in the pet description section.
 We will adopt to out-of-state residents if their application is approved.
 After we receive an application and review it, we will be in touch by email.
 Every question on the application MUST be completed; incomplete applications will not be considered.

 Sometimes we do not approve an application because we receive several for the same dog.
 We choose the family/individual we feel is the best match for the dog's breed and personality and the one that can provide the type of home environment best for that particular dog.